7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 3.md

 I thought the ring exercise was very difficult.
 I wrote five or six different solutions, and every time my program would hang somewhere.
 Finally, I got something to work--but it seems overly complex.
-I created a separate receive loop for the "start" process in order to decrement the loop count as well as a receive loop for the other processes.
+I created a separate receive loop for the "start" process in order to decrement the loop count in addition to the receive loop for the other processes.
 I also passed the pid of the next process as an argument to the receive loops to keep the pid from going out of scope.

 ```erlang
 -module(ring3).